bengukalo/bengukalo/content/post/paper_review/index.md

 </style>
 <div class = "forbidden">
 One should keep in mind that all of the neuroimaging techniques has limitations, one way or another.
-However, as Logothetis stated; most of the problems in neuroscience arises not due to the technique itself, but because of the way our brain is wired.
+However, as Logothetis stated; most of the problems in neuroscience arises not due to the technique itself, but because of the way that our brain is wired.
 </div>

 &nbsp;